ska-sa/katgpucbf/doc/fgpu/design.rst

 Network receive
 ---------------
 Each polarisation is handled as a separate SPEAD stream, with a separate thread.
-Separate streams are necessary because the packets themselves don't distinguish between the polarisations, and separate threads are necessary because a single core is not fast enough to load the data.
+Separate threads are necessary because a single core is not fast enough to load the data.
 This introduces some challenges in aligning the polarisations, because locking a shared structure on every packet would be prohibitively expensive.
 Instead, the